lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DI: Direction Indicator.
 This field tells which direction of packet travel (Up, Dw or Bi) a rule applies to.
 This allows for assymmetric processing.

 * DTag: Datagram Tag.
-This fragmentation header field is set to the same value for all fragments carrying the same IPv6 datagram.
+This SCHC fragmentation header field is set to the same value for all SCHC fragments carrying the same IPv6 datagram.

 * Dw: Dw: Downlink direction for compression/decompression in both sides, from SCHC C/D in the network to SCHC C/D in the Dev.

 * FCN: Fragment Compressed Number.
-This fragmentation header field carries an efficient representation of a larger-sized fragment number.
+This SCHC fragmentation header field carries an efficient representation of a larger-sized fragment number.

 * Field Description.
 A line in the Rule Table.